InNOLAvation is a Group of Leaders and Entrepreneurs Working to Facilitate Innovation in the Minority Community

 About the 2014 High School Mobile App Challenge

-The inNOLAvation Challenge is an initiative driven by inNOLAvation with the support of The Idea Village that is designed to encourage the formation of innovative businesses by minority entrepreneurs.
-The event will take place on Tuesday, March 19, 2013 during New Orleans Entrepreneur Week “NOEW” at Gallier Hall.
+The inNOLAvation Challenge was an initiative driven by inNOLAvation with the support of The Idea Village that was designed to encourage the formation of innovative businesses by minority entrepreneurs.
+This year ‘s event Pitch event was focused on the young minds of several local high schools.
+Our participants in this year’s NOEW were all minority high school students who had developed ideas for mobile apps.
+Creating their own logos, business structures, and validating their demographic, inNOLAvation’s youngest members showcased their mobile apps on Saturday, March 22, 2014 during New Orleans Entrepreneur Week “NOEW” at Gallier Hall.